FillyLumi/PlugDjButBad/README.md

 ## Features

-- Embedded YouTube player powered by the [YouTube IFrame Player API](https://developers.google.com/youtube/iframe_api_reference) with the native controls hidden so only the custom play/pause and mute buttons are exposed
+- Embedded YouTube player powered by the [YouTube IFrame Player API](https://developers.google.com/youtube/iframe_api_reference) with the native controls hidden in favour of a custom volume slider
+- Shared queue for upcoming tracks so the current song finishes before the next one begins
+- Moderator-only tools (guarded by your control code) to skip, reorder, or remove queued songs
-- Live "now playing" pushes to everyone currently connected using [ntfy](https://ntfy.sh)
+- Live updates for everyone currently connected using [ntfy](https://ntfy.sh)
-- A lightweight client-side control code gate to stop casual hijacking

 ## Getting started